Opioid Rehab and Addiction Treatment at Engage Wellness in Acton, Massachusetts

 At least 6.1 million people in the United States suffer from opioid addiction, according to the latest survey from SAMHSA (Substance Abuse and Mental Health Services Administration).[4]
 That’s around 2% of the entire population, plus there are more who say they’ve misused opioids but don’t consider themselves addicted.

-According to the National Center for Drug Abuse Statistics, opioids are at least partially indicated in 72% of all overdose-related deaths.
-Over 2000 of those occur each year in Massachusetts, making opioid addiction treatment more essential than ever.
-Engage Wellness Acton, MA understands the opioid epidemic and is here to help you or a loved one regain control of your lives.
+According to the National Center for Drug Abuse Statistics, opioids are at least partially indicated in 72% of all overdose-related deaths.[5]
+Over 2,000 of those occur each year in Massachusetts, making opioid addiction treatment more essential than ever.
+Engage Wellness in Acton, MA, understands the opioid epidemic and is here to help you or a loved one regain control of your lives.

 How do you know if you’ve become addicted to opioids?
 Because many opioids are prescription medications, it can be unclear when you’re craving a drug or when you’re simply being mindful to take your medication.
 This list of symptoms could help you tell the difference:[6]

 If you’ve started to experience one or more of these symptoms and you’re on prescription opioids, there could be a connection.
-You can always speak to a member of the team at Engage Wellness Acton, MA to understand if you could be experiencing addiction.
-We can start you on a program of opioid addiction treatment right away with no judgment — just the right support for you.
+You can always speak to a member of the team at Engage Wellness to understand if you could be experiencing addiction.
+You can begin opioid addiction treatment right away with no judgment — just the right support for you.

 Conversely, you might already be aware that you have an addiction and may have started seeking alternative sources for your medication.
 Or, you may have tried opioids to find out what the “high” was like and have unfortunately found them addictive.
 Whatever the reason, you’re not alone, and we can help you take back control and overcome this addiction.